fergonco/fergonco.github.io/_drafts/2018-10-17-Spring REST API authentication using JSON Web Tokens.md

     This is our secret!

-And again as in the previous post (a quick 2 minutes read is worth if you don't know what is going on here), we replace the default Spring Security form login redirections:
+And again as in the previous post (a quick 2 minutes read is worth if you don't know what is going on here), we replace the default Spring Security form based login redirections:

 {% highlight java %}
     @Override